 Come a Friday afternoon, I was working all day setting up an office for What's Cooking Ella, I was tired, I needed a quick meal to serve to my family, and this recipe popped into my head.

-The only thing I highly recommend you do is lay aluminium foil (or tea towels) all around your frying pan all over the other elements of your cook top before you start frying the chicken as it will splatter absolutely everywhere, so to save on cleaning up time, please do this, for if you don't, all the time you have saved in making this dish, will be lost in the clean up process.
+The only thing I highly recommend you do is lay aluminium foil all around your frying pan, away from the flame, all over the other elements of your cook top before you start frying the chicken as it will splatter absolutely everywhere, so to save on cleaning up time, please do this, for if you don't, all the time you have saved in making this dish, will be lost in the clean up process.
 I even recommend throwing down an old towel on the floor, as honestly the chicken splatters everywhere.

 Anyway, back to the chicken, it smelt amazing while it was cooking, and it tasted amazing once it was done.
 This absolutely simple recipe was delicious.
 My kids were placing pieces of bread into the sauce and allowing the bread to get soaked in the sauce and enjoying every single bite.